cloudscale-ch/terraform-provider-cloudscale/docs/data-sources/volume.md

 In addition to the arguments listed above, the following computed attributes are exported:

 * `href` - The cloudscale.ch API URL of the current resource.
-* `size_gb` - The volume size in GB.
-Valid values are multiples of 1 for type "ssd" and multiples of 100 for type "bulk".
 * `server_uuids` - A list of server UUIDs.